How have investors ensured robust assessment of Board leaders in the virtual world?

 In terms of assessing leadership teams before investment, moving fully virtual has not slowed this down.
 Investment decisions have certainly included a lot of attention on the team pitching for investment.
 It is similar to interviewing for hiring decisions, however one factor I find hardest to assess virtually is how people behave in a group.
 Observing a leadership team in a group gives a great opportunity to really get insight into their behaviours, emotional intelligence, how they handle pressure and communication style, amongst other important observations – currently that opportunity is not there in the same way as it was pre-pandemic.”

-Thank you for reading Part 2 of the Q2 2021 Edition of BioInvestors.
+Thank you for reading Part 2 of the second edition of BioInvestors.
 Click here if you missed Part 1.